November Retail Strategies

 Many brands will be looking to use the November sales period to make up for lost sales caused by COVID-19.
 And with many needing to make limited budgets stretch further, dynamic commissioning strategies offer brands the opportunity to do this.

 Dynamic Commissioning enables brands to pay publishers differing commission based on business objectives and KPIs such as new vs existing customers or product price point.
 This means incentivising publishers to drive acquisition by offering a higher commission for driving new customers or a flat rate to ensure loyal customers are also rewarded.
 Additionally, brands can increase cashback on products or categories with higher margins or higher price points.
 The flexibility allows brands the opportunity to make their budget go further while aligning to business priorities.

 Strategy #4: In-app Tracking

-Recent studies show that 73% of global consumers intend to shop online this peak season.
+Recent studies show that 73% of global consumers intend to shop online this peak season, and with lockdowns in place across the UK and Europe, this number is likely to increase.
 Of this 73%, more than half (56%) will shop via a mobile device.
 Brands have long known the importance of reaching consumers on devices in which they chose to spend their time.
 Still, it’s vital that consumers are incentivised to purchase regardless of the device they use –even more so, it’s essential that publishers be rewarded for driving these conversions.

 In-app tracking seamlessly gives brands the ability to incentives and reward publishers – and in-turn consumers – for app-installations and/or in-app purchases.
 By using in-app tracking, brands can create additional partnerships, optimise existing ones and better understand and track mobile activity and consumer behaviour.

-For further strategic insight on navigating peak shopping periods during November, visit our resource centre The Road to Recovery or reach out to your Rakuten Advertising account representative.
+For further strategic insight on navigating peak shopping periods during lockdown, visit our resource centre The Road to Recovery or reach out to your Rakuten Advertising account representative.